This article explains the steps one can take to install and use Bludit CMS on Ubuntu Linux with Nginx support.

 (Y)es/(N)o: Y

-This is how easy is it to obtain your free SSL/TLS certificate for your Nginx-powered website.
+This is how easy it is to obtain your free SSL/TLS certificate for your Nginx-powered website.

 Pick option 2 to redirect all traffic over HTTPS.
 This is important!